Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 ## The API Documents Itself

 Hitting `/api.php` with no parameters returns an error that lists every action it accepts.
+Useful information!

 ```
 /api.php